thirdweb-dev/typescript-sdk/docs/sdk.tokenerc1155contract.mintbatchto.md

 ## Remarks

-Mint many different NFTs with specified supplies to a specified wallet.
+Mint many different NFTs with limited supplies to a specified wallet.

 ## Example